-For further information, visit our Greek Life community online at culver.edu, click on the 'campus life' tab or contact the office of Fraternity and Sorority Life:
+Find out more about Greek Life at online at www.culver.edu, click on the 'campus life' tab or contact the office of Fraternity and Sorority Life.

-Student Life Office 215B

-Christian I. Thompson, Coordinator of Fraternity and Sorority Life
+One College Hill, Student Life Office 215B Christian I. Thompson, M.S.Ed Coordinator of Fraternity and Sorority Life Office: 573 288-6375 Email: cthompson@culver.edu

-Office: 573-288-6375

-Email: cthompson@culver.edu